keystonejs/keystone/docs/pages/blog/new-access-control.md

 - Does your function depend on the `item` or `originalInput` arguments?
 If so, you should move it into the `item` access control block.
 - If the function returns a boolean value and does not depend on the `item` or `originalInput` arguments, you should move it into the `operation` access control block.

+{% hint kind="tip" %}
-!> You can define separate functions for an operation in more than one access control block.
+You can define separate functions for an operation in more than one access control block.
 Items must pass all access control rules for an operation to be successful.
+{% /hint %}

 ## Getting help